Afghan Taliban seize border crossing with Pakistan in major advance | Law-Order

 Educated Afghans - especially women and girls who were barred from school and most work under Taliban rule - have voiced alarm at their rapid advance, as have members of ethnic and sectarian minorities persecuted under the Taliban's severe interpretation of Sunni Islam.
 Taliban spokespeople reject accusations that they abuse rights, and say women will not be mistreated if the Taliban return to power.

 "The best way to end harm to civilians is for peace talks to be reinvigorated in order for a negotiated settlement to be reached," the U.N. mission said.
-The Taliban made a commitment to negotiate with their Afghan rivals as part of an agreement under which the United States offered to withdraw its forces.
+The Taliban made a commitment to negotiate with their Afghan rivals as part of an agreement under which the United States agreed to withdraw.
 But little progress has been made towards a ceasefire in several rounds of talks in Qatar.

 Senior politicians from Kabul were preparing to leave for Qatar for more talks this month as Western diplomats urged the rival sides to work towards a power-sharing agreement.
-(Additional reporting by Gul Yosuefzai in Quetta, Gibran Peshimam in Islamabad Writing by Rupam Jain Editing by Robert Birsel and Mark Heinrich)
+(Additional reporting by Gul Yosuefzai in Quetta, Gibran Peshimam in Islamabad Writing by Rupam Jain and Peter Graff Editing by Robert Birsel, Mark Heinrich, Peter Graff)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)